Our Austrian Loden wool coat and our exceptional yak coat 🏔️🐃

 For this outfit, I wanted to exploit the very "luxury" side of this sublime yak material with my pair of Aubercy, this venerable French shoe house whose creativity (and finishes) I greatly appreciate.

-To echo their blue — almost turquoise — I wore our Sato Seni sweater , and I found that this color went well with the greige of this coat.
+To echo their blue — almost turquoise — I wore our Sato Seni sweater , and I thought this color went well with the greige of this coat.

 With white pants

-Wearing white pants with this coat is almost a must, as the two mix so well!
+Wearing white pants with this coat is almost a must, as the two go so well together!

-With our turtleneck, it's a beautiful mix of textures on this outfit, in fall colors (look at all the sand/brown shades).
+With our turtleneck, it's a beautiful mix of textures on this outfit, in autumnal colors (look at all the sand/brown shades).

 BonneGueule coat and turtleneck sweater, Léo & Violette bag, Officine Générale jeans, Sanders shoes.